Step up your Local Search

 84% of local searches are made on mobile devices, so you need to be expecting them.

-For now, let’s take look at some of the moves you can make to optimize specifically for inclusion in the local pack.
+For now, let’s take look at some of the moves you can make to optimise specifically for inclusion in the local pack.

 Google says it bases local results on relevance, distance and prominence.